nevdelap/nevschat/README.md

 This is my private thing that I use everyday, deployed at [www.nevdelap.com/chat](http://www.nevdelap.com/chat) (behind auth), because it does exactly what I want and nothing else.
+The only thing it really lacks is voice input.
+One day I might do that.
+In the meantime [Issen](www.issen.com) is very nice.

 <img
   src="screenshot.png"